Pugnose shiner

 The pugnose shiner (Notropis anogenus) is a species of ray-finned fish in the genus Notropis.
-It is in the family Cyprinidae which consists of freshwater carps and minnows.
-Cyprinidae is the largest fish family which consists of about 369 genera and 3,018 species.
+It is in the family Leuciscidae which consists of freshwater shiners, daces and minnows.
 Its distribution has been decreasing due to the removal of aquatic plants in order to create swimming beaches and boating access in freshwater lakes and is now mostly found in Minnesota, Wisconsin, and Michigan.

 Distribution

 The pugnose shiner is a non-abundant species of Notropis and within the United States, it is distributed across parts of Minnesota, Wisconsin, and Michigan.
 It is native to North America and its historic range was from eastern Ontario and Western New York to North Dakota, Illinois, Indiana, and Ohio, ending in the St. Lawrence River drainage.
 The population that was once in North Dakota is now thought to be extirpated due to turbidity and uprooted vegetation within the freshwater lakes and streams.
 This minnow can also be found in a few areas of Canada but those ranges have also decreased throughout time so now the Canadian population mostly lies within Ontario.